Rapid Fire (1992 film): Home media

 The film was released on VHS in the U.S. on February 24, 1993.
 It performed solidly in rental stores, cracking the top 10 of the Billboard charts, which analysts described as uncommon for a film led by a martial artist.
 Although there were reports of heightened interest in Lee's movies following his death while shooting The Crow, Rapid Fire spent seven weeks in the top 20, the better part of it unaffected by the media attention surrounding his untimely demise.

 20th Century Fox Home Entertainment released the DVD in Region 2 in the United Kingdom on July 16, 2001, and Region 1 in the United States on May 21, 2002.
 Twilight Time released the film in a limited Blu-ray edition on August 21, 2018.

 Reception

 Stephen Hunter of the Baltimore Sun wrote that the film's fast pace, which he compared to video games, leaves Lee unable to show his charisma.
 Although he called the film a "disaster", Chicago Tribune critic Gene Siskel called Lee likable and appealing.
 Writing in the Los Angeles Times, Kevin Thomas described the film as "better than Enter the Dragon" and a star-making role for Lee.
 Stephen Holden of The New York Times said the film exploits the death of Lee's father, martial arts actor Bruce Lee, to make his character seem more sympathetic.

-On Rotten Tomatoes, a review aggregator that includes both contemporary and modern reviews, it has an approval rating of 45% based on 22 reviews; the average rating is 4.86/10.
+On Rotten Tomatoes, it has an approval rating of 45% based on 22 reviews; the average rating is 4.86/10.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Later Director Dwight H. Little reflects on Rapid Fire with mixed feelings.
+He acknowledges that the film was a deliberate attempt by Fox to launch Brandon Lee as an action star: “At that time, you could make four or five successful action movies in a row if you had a Chuck Norris.
+They clearly wanted their own in-house action star.
+And Brandon was young, handsome, he had the pedigree, he could do the action.“ However, he also critiques the film's structure, particularly the decision to have two villains.
+He explains, “We had two villains. [...]
+In retrospect, what we should have done was combine the two villains and work our way up to one climactic scene.”
+He believes this would have given the film more emotional impact and possibly led to greater success.

+Despite these flaws, Little is proud of the film's overall execution and Brandon Lee's performance, calling Rapid Fire “so much fun.”